Spigell/sparky/README.md

 You can read about the all [available parameters](https://github.com/melezhik/sparrowdo#sparrowdo-client-command-line-parameters) in Sparrowdo documentation.

+# Skip bootstrap

+Sparrowdo bootstrap takes a while, if you don't need bootstrap ( sparrow client is already installed at a target host ) use `bootstrap: false` option:

+    sparrowdo:
+      bootstrap: false

 # Purging old builds

 To remove old build set `keep_builds` parameter in `sparky.yaml`: